About Talking Animals

 The talk series Talking Animals, Law & Philosophy wants to remedy this situation by providing a welcoming, engaging and rigorous forum for debate and ideas about the relations between animals, law and philosophy.

-The talk series is held at the Faculty of Law of the University of Cambridge and made possible by the generous support of the Faculty of Law and the School of the Humanities and Social Sciences.
+The talk series is held at the Faculty of Law of the University of Cambridge and is made possible by the generous support of the Faculty of Law and the School of the Humanities and Social Sciences.

 On this page, you can find upcoming talks in the Talking Animals, Law & Philosophy series.